raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

       end
     end

 This doesn't work as expected because the anaphor would refer forward to its consequent expression `number_of_foobars += 1` rather than backwards to the enclosing test expression `calculation_that_might_return_a_foobar()`.
-You can try to construct some rules for disambiguating things, but you're going to end up asking programmers to memorize the implementation of how things actually work rather than relying on familiarity with how anaphors work in English.
+You can try to construct some rules for disambiguating things, but you're going to end up asking programmers to memorize the implementation of how things actually work rather than relying on familiarity with how anaphora work in English.

 Another problem with supporting `big_long_calculation().foo unless it.nil?` is that we now need some rules to figure out that the anaphor refers to `big_long_calculation()` and not to `big_long_calculation().foo`.
 Whatever arbitrary rules we pick are going to introduce ambiguity.
 What shall we do about: